viniciusdc/viniciusdc.github.io/index.markdown

 Last code: [#code][code];

-Separeted repo for tests -- `ts-graph` -- Last test status [status].
+Separeted repo for tests -- `ts-graph` -- Last test status from Circle CI [status].

 If there is something you would like to comment or help me with, I will gratefully accept (you can comment here - issues) or send me a message on Gitter.